laurencelundblade/t_cose/README.md

 **Crypto Library Integration Layer** – Works with different cryptographic libraries via a simple integration layer.
 The integration layer is kept small and simple, just enough for the use cases, so that integration is simpler.
-Integration layers for the OpenSSL and ARM Mbed TLS (PSA Cryptography API) cryptographic libraries are included.
+Integration layers for the OpenSSL and ARM Mbed TLS (PSA Cryptography API and Mbed TLS Cryptography API) cryptographic libraries are included.

 **Secure coding style** – Uses a construct called UsefulBuf / q_useful_buf as a discipline for safe coding and handling of binary data.